-- 1. Couple the Cirrus to the tractor (see section 3, on page 43). - 2.
-Remove the transport securing device. - Raise the Cirrus via the integrated running gear up to a middle position and pull it carefully off the transport vehicle.
-A marshalling person is required for unloading. - 4.
-After unloading uncouple the machine from the tractor (see section 7.2, on page 128).
+- 1. Couple the Cirrus to the tractor. - 2.
+Remove the transport securing device. - 3.
+Release the machine's parking brake (if fitted). - 4.
+Raise the Cirrus via the integrated running gear up to a middle position and pull it carefully off the transport vehicle.
+A marshalling person is required for unloading. - 5.
+After unloading uncouple the machine from the tractor.